ch4mpy/self-signed-certificate-generation/README.md

 On Windows, [Git-scm](https://git-scm.com/downloads) provides with bash.
 On Mac OS, it is provided by default.

 ## What to do after
-**HOSTNAME** hereafter is to be replaced with any of the `altnames` you provided when generating the certificate.
+**HOSTNAME** hereafter is to be replaced with any of the `alt_names` you provided when generating the certificate.
 Could be `localhost`, but I recommand the value of `HOSTNAME` environment variable on Windows or the output of `hostanme` on Linux / MacOS if using mobile test devices or Docker containers.

 ### OS
 Import generated certificate as trusted root authority.
 This will remove errors and warnings from all your browsers when you navigate over https to any of the `altnames` you provided (localhost, $HOSTNAME, ...).